joelchua2403/ravenous/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Go to this link to enable CORS for API request to work: https://cors-anywhere.herokuapp.com/corsdemo

 The page will reload when you make changes.\
 You may also see any lint errors in the console.